 After an analysis of the transaction data, we discovered the most popular website hosting companies amongst our members… however, many of these did not report their emissions, or their efforts to be more green.
 Interestingly, the environmentally friendly (and cost-effective) hosting companies were not as popular.
-This suggests that many Tide customers could switch to green hosting companies, and still benefit from secure, reliable, and affordable web hosting.
+This suggests that many Tide members could switch to green hosting companies, and still benefit from secure, reliable, and affordable web hosting.

 But first, let’s explore why this is a big issue…